10yard/dkafe/readme.md

 ## Display Resolution

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.
-The scaling works perfectly with a 7/8 aspect vertically rotated screen.
+The scaling works perfectly with a 7:8 aspect vertically rotated screen.

-For my system,  I was able to create a custom 7/8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.
+For my system,  I was able to create a custom 7:8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.

+I use the command line option **-view "Pixel Aspect (7:8)"** to avoid MAME's 4:3 default aspect ratio.

 ## How to set up?

-The application requires romlist.csv and settings.txt to be present in the installation folder along with other resources.
+The application requires settings.txt and romlist.csv to be present in the installation folder along with other resources.
+Defaults are provided.

 The settings.txt contains the emulator, rom path, controls and other configuration.

 The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.
-You must provide your own roms.

 Mamedev maintains a list of free roms at: